-English Language/Communication
+English Language/Communication 9

 ENG-1013 English Composition I, ENG-1023 English Composition II,

 SPE-1003 Principles of Public Speaking or equivalent courses

+Social Sciences 6

+Humanities 3

+Science/Math 6

-Electives or I n 6 cation Electives Minor Courses 6 3 3 18 15 60 hours Biblical Studies s Courses BIB-1013 BIB-1023 BIB-2003 BIB-2013 BIB-2033 BIB-3053 Introduction to the Old Testament Introduction to the New Testament Biblical Interpretation Pentateuch New Testament Gospels Pauline Epistles or BIB3063 Book of Acts 3 3 3 3 3 18 hours Pastoral Studie s Courses CEM-2133 OTR-2013 OTR-4013 PAS-1013 PAS-1023 PAS-2013 PAS-2023 PAS-3023 PAS-3033 PAS-3043 PAS-4023 PAS-4092 Leadership of Christian Educational Ministries Global Evangelism Developing a Missional Church Introduction to Christian Service Spiritual Formation (or THE-1023) The Practice of Christian Ministry History & Polity of the Church of the Nazarene Pastoral Care and Counseling Christian Preaching I Christian Preaching II Church Administration and Finance Senior Ministry Integration 3 3 3 3 3 3 3 3 3 3 2 35 hours Foundational S tudies Courses HIS-1013 PHI-3013 THE-2013 THE-3023 THE-3033 Introduction to Church History Philosophy and Christian Ethics Doctrine of Holiness Systematic Theology I Systematic Theology II 3 3 3 3 15 hours
+History General Education Electives Electives or Minor Courses 3 18 15 60 hours Biblical Studies Courses BIB-1013 BIB-1023 BIB-2003 BIB-2013 BIB-2033 BIB-3053 Introduction to the Old Testament Introduction to the New Testament Biblical Interpretation Pentateuch New Testament Gospels Pauline Epistles or BIB3063 Book of Acts 3 3 3 3 3 18 hours Pastoral Studie es Courses CEM-2133 OTR-2013 OTR-4013 PAS-1013 PAS-1023 PAS-2013 PAS-2023 PAS-3023 PAS-3033 PAS-3043 PAS-4023 PAS-4092 Leadership of Christian Educational Ministries Global Evangelism Developing a Missional Church Introduction to Christian Service Spiritual Formation (or THE-1023) The Practice of Christian Ministry History & Polity of the Church of the Nazarene Pastoral Care and Counseling Christian Preaching I Christian Preaching II Church Administration and Finance Senior Ministry Integration 3 3 3 3 3 3 3 3 3 3 2 35 hours Foundational Studies Courses HIS-1013 PHI-3013 THE-2013 THE-3023 THE-3033 Introduction to Church History Philosophy and Christian Ethics Doctrine of Holiness Systematic Theology I Systematic Theology II 3 3 3 3 15 hours

 - Completion of the Pastoral Ministries program requirements fulfills educational requirements for ordination as elder in the Church of the Nazarene. - Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.

-Students should consult with their respective district ministry board to determine what courses are required for ordination by that district.
+Students should consult with their respective district ministry board to determine what courses are required for ordination by that district. - "When a candidate has graduated from a validated course of study and completed the requisite ministerial experience (Manual 430.3, 431.3), the DMCB will interview the candidate for evidence of the candidate's personal life, maturity, spiritual growth, professional competence, theological understanding, family life, and ministry experience.
+An extended interview to supplement and affirm earlier patterns of evidence of a candidate's preparedness for ordination may be required prior to the DMCB's recommendation to the district assembly that a candidate be ordained."
+(USA Sourcebook 441.6)